tomflinda/SYCLomatic-test/third-party-programs/Velocity-Bench/cudaSift/README.md

 ```
 $ dpct --in-root=. -p=./build/compile_commands.json --out-root=out --gen-build-script --cuda-include-path=/usr/local/cuda/include --migrate-build-script-only
 ```
-Alternatively, CMake script can also be migrated together with cudaSift source code.
-### 3.2.3 Migrate the source code and CMake build script together
-When the opiton "--migrate-build-script=CMake" is appended into the migration command as follows:
+Alternatively, CMake script can also be migrated together with cudaSift source code, when the opiton "--migrate-build-script=CMake" is appended into the migration command as follows:
 ```sh
 $ dpct --in-root=. -p=./build/compile_commands.json --out-root=out --gen-build-script --cuda-include-path=/usr/local/cuda/include --migrate-build-script=CMake
 ```
 Then the SYCL version cudaSift code and the SYCL version CMake build script are generated together.

+### 3.2.3 Do the changes to SYCL version CMake build script and copy the code CMake build script depends on
 Continuely, do the following changes into the migrated CMake script in `out` directory:
 ```
 diff --git /path/to/cuda/CMakeLists.txt /path/to/SYCL/CMakeLists.txt